DUNE/PDS/scripts/iv_analysis/README.md

     * Use `Vbd_quality.py` to automatically check the behavior of this run with respect to previous runs
     * Use `Vbd_plot_single_run.py` to check the overall behaviour of all channels
     * Use `Vbd_plot_all_run.py` to check the behaviour in time of the breakdown voltage
-3. Write [here](https://docs.google.com/spreadsheets/d/1mbGphkpz9gtm8gb8Aemhs1N0M7QyICqJmlw3_XZAFR0/edit?usp=share_link) if overall the run is good or not!
+3. Write [here](https://docs.google.com/spreadsheets/d/1mbGphkpz9gtm8gb8Aemhs1N0M7QyICqJmlw3_XZAFR0/edit?usp=share_link) if the run studied is good or not!

 ### If you want to change operation bias